-NACIZ aliminata di alimi Do ablo to occurrent a Take a the way she bistom of a maticut

-MSK clinical skills Musculoskeletal dis Be able to consult a patient presenting with ease an MSK complaint Take a thorough history of a patient presenting with joint pain.

-Perform a competent examination of the following: Shoulder Hands Spine Hip Knee Ankle

-Orthopaedics Describe the presentation and management of common orthopaedic conditions Describe the causes, clinical features and management of the following orthopaedic conditions Rotator cuff disorders
+MSK clinical skills Be able to consult a patient presenting with an MSK complaint Take a thorough history of a patient presenting with joint pain.
+Perform a competent examination of the following: Shoulder Hands Spine Hip Knee Ankle Orthopaedics Describe the presentation and management of common orthopaedic conditions Describe the causes, clinical features and management of the following orthopaedic conditions Rotator cuff disorders Subluxation Epicondylitis Carpal tunnel syndrome De quervain's tenosynovitis Kyphosis/scoliosis Herniated disc pulposis Spinal stenosis Cauda equina Ankylosing spondylitis Slipped upper femoral epiphysis Osgood-schlatter disease Bursitis of the knee Meniscal tears Chondromalacia Rheumatology Describe the presentation and management of common rheumatological conditions Describe the causes, clinical features and management of the following rheumatological conditions Fibromyalgia Gout Pseudogout Rheumatoid arthritis Reiters syndrome Polyarteritis nodosa Scleroderma Sjogren's syndrome Juvenile rheumatoid arthritis Systemic lupus erythematosus

-comandians Subluxation

-Epicondylitis

-Carpal tunnel syndrome

-De quervain's tenosynovitis Kyphosis/scoliosis

-Herniated disc pulposis

-Spinal stenosis

-Cauda equina

-Ankylosing spondylitis

-Slipped upper femoral epiphysis Osgood-schlatter disease

-Bursitis of the knee

-Meniscal tears

-Chondromalacia

-Rheumatology Describe the Describe the causes, clinical features and

-presentation and management of the following

-management of rheumatological conditions

-common rheumatological Fibromyalgia

-conditions Gout

-Pseudogout

-Rheumatoid arthritis

-Reiters syndrome

-Polyarteritis nodosa Scleroderma

-Sjogren's syndrome

-Juvenile rheumatoid arthritis

-Systemic lupus erythematosus

-Osteoarthritis Describe the underlying Define Osteoarthritis pathophysiology of Osteoarthritis Describe the causes of OA.
+1 Osteoarthritis Describe the underlying pathophysiology of Define Osteoarthritis Osteoarthritis Describe the causes of OA.
 Describe the symptoms and clinicalfeatures of OA.
 Describe the management of OA Describe the diagnosis, treatment and management of OA.
-List indications for surgical intervention inosteoarthritis of the hip and knee Back pain Describe the management of back pain Create a differential diagnosis for acuteonset back pain. , List red and yellow flags in acute onsetback pain.
+List indications for surgical intervention inosteoarthritis of the hip and knee Back pain Describe the management of back pain Create a differential diagnosis for acuteonset back pain.
+List red and yellow flags in acute onsetback pain.
 Discuss appropriate investigations in backpain and when MRI is indicated.
 Describe management options in acuteonset back pain.
 Discuss issues that may arise regarding illness and taking time away from work.
-Septic arthritis Describe the underlying Define Septic arthritis pathophysiology of Septic arthritis Describe the causes of Septic arthritis Describe the symptoms and clinicalfeatures of Septic arthritis Describe the diagnosis, treatment and management of Septic arthritis Describe the management of Septic arthritis Differentiate among septic arthritis, rheumatoid arthritis flare and gout.
-3. 57710 Create a differential diagnosis for acute erythematous, painful joint.
+Septic arthritis Describe the underlying pathophysiology of Define Septic arthritis Septic arthritis Describe the causes of Septic arthritis Describe the symptoms and clinicalfeatures of Septic arthritis Describe the diagnosis, treatment and management of Septic arthritis Describe the management of Septic Differentiate among septic arthritis, rheumatoid arthritis flare and gout. arthritis Create a differential diagnosis for acute erythematous, painful joint.